Buy weights online: the best kettlebell deals, dumbbell deals plus multi-gym and weight bench deals. Why wait?

+Despite the ease in lockdown measures, it seems that gyms won't reopen anytime soon so we'll have to get used to working out at home.
+That's not a bad thing, however, as you can still buy weights online and have the best home gym setup for your budget.
+Granted, you might have to look a bit harder to find the best Bowflex deals, but as opposed to how things were in March and April, the availability of the best home weights and best kettlebells look much better nowadays.

-It's hard to believe that the whole world has been under lockdown for three months by now but at least it gave everyone enough time to buy weights online and build their ultimate home gyms.
-Now that some of the physical fitness equipment stores are slowly reopening, things will hopefully go back to normal soon, although we predict it might take longer than a few weeks for key items, such as the best kettlebells and best dumbbells, to come back into stock on a regular basis.
+It's hard to believe that the whole world has been under lockdown for three months by now but at least it gave everyone enough time to buy weights online and their personal church of iron.
+Now that some of the physical fitness equipment stores are slowly reopening, things will hopefully go back to normal soon, although we predict it might take longer than a few weeks for key items to come back into stock and be available on a regular basis.

 For now, many sought-after models, including the Bowflex Selecttech 1090i dumbbells and the equally versatile Bowflex SelectTech 840 kettlebell, are still unavailable, but if you're vigilant – and quick – enough, you can still find excellent home weight deals at selected retailers, with Fitness Superstore, Argos and JTX Fitness leading the charge.
 Even Amazon has some great home weight deals on sometimes!